Nyepi - Day of Silence

 Nyepi Eve - Ogoh Ogoh

-The night before however, is extremely loud, where OGOH OGOH's are paraded through streets of most tourist areas (not our village, Kedisan), In previous years some villages had competitions with surrounding villages and they involved some amazing displays of choreographed dance and movement.
+In may parts of Bali, the night before however, is extremely loud, where OGOH OGOH's are paraded through streets of most tourist areas (not our village, Kedisan).
+In previous years some villages had competitions with surrounding villages and they involved some amazing displays of choreographed dance and movement.

-NYPEI PARADES - However, the Ogoh Ogohs in each area can still be taken to the nearest boundary of the village (the crossroads where two villages meet, and then brought back to the Bale Banjar (like an open air townhall that every village has).
-The main streets near the Main Bale Banjars in each village will have them displayed.
+NYEPI PARADES - If an area does not have the competition between villages (not every year) the Ogoh Ogohs' in each area can still be taken to the nearest boundary of the village (the crossroads where two villages meet, and then brought back to the Bale Banjar (like an open air townhall that every village has).
+The main streets near the Main Bale Banjars in each village will have the Ogoh Ogohs all displayed there, so its worth going to have a look at them.

 1. Ask the hotel staff where will the Ogoh Ogohs are near you.
 Go have a look at them.
 During the day they will be taken out and lined up on the main street, some large villages may have more than one.